wp-plugins/easy-error-reporting/readme.txt

 = Warnings and Notices in admin screen and site?  =

 This is actually the purpose of this plugin.
 It shows all PHP errors, warnings and notices.
 We can track which component of the wordpress system is giving issue, like, any third party
 Plugin or template.
 A correct plugin or template should not throw such warnings or notices.
-To disable these warnings, Go to Dashboard >> SEE Settings and select "NONE" for each role and Save Config.
+To disable these warnings, Go to Dashboard >> EER Settings and select "NONE" for each role and Save Config.